wswoodruff/email-me/README.md

 # email-me

 Fill out the `.env` file to send emails from an address you control (Nodemailer settings)
-- See `.env-keep` for what you'll need to fill out
+- See `server/.env-keep` for what you'll need to fill out

 ### hpal command